-Cutting down or moderating your alcohol consumption is the only way you are going to reduce the chances of developing any alcohol-related health issues, so here are a few tips to help get you started:
+How's your consumption?
+Cutting down or moderating your alcohol consumption is the only way to reduce the chances of developing any alcohol-related health issues.
+Here are a few tips to get you started.

 Setting a realistic goal of how many drinks you want to cut down each week is a great way of monitoring your alcohol intake and tracking your progress each week.
 Writing down your goals can help remind you that you want to limit your drinking and you will be much more likely to stick to your target if you can visibly see it.